Miguel-Matias/Recursos-Livres---Engenharia-Eletrotecnica/README.md

   - **Introduction to Real Analysis - William F. Trench**: https://aimath.org/textbooks/approved-textbooks/trench/

   - **A First Course in Complex Analysis - Matthias Beck**: https://aimath.org/textbooks/approved-textbooks/beck-marchesi-pixton-sabalka/

+  - **American Institute of Mathematics Open Textbook Iniciative**: https://aimath.org/textbooks/

+    - The American Institute of Mathematics (AIM) seeks to encourage the adoption of open source and open access mathematics textbooks.
+The AIM Editorial Board has developed evaluation criteria to identify the books that are suitable for use in traditional university courses.
+The Editorial Board maintains a list of Approved Textbooks which have been judged to meet these criteria.

   ### Programação